code-philia/CoEdPilot-extension/README.md

    docker run --gpus all --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -p 5003:5003 coedpilot-extension
    ```

+Now, the backend model is up and running.
+You can proceed to run the extension to use CoEdPilot-Extension.

+After the usage, you may follow the following command to stop and remove the Docker container and image.

 5. ⚠️ Stop the Docker container:

    ```bash